 Diabetic ketoacidosis (DKA) is a life-threatening diabetic emergency.

-DKA is a severe metabolic complications of diabetes.
-Typically it is seen in those with T1DM as a presenting feature, in patients with poor control or intercurrent illness.
+DKA is a severe metabolic complication of diabetes.
+It is typically seen in those with T1DM as a presenting feature, in patients with poor control or intercurrent illness.

-Hyperglycaemia results in an osmotic diuresis and electrolyte abnormalities - prompt recognition and management is key to obtaining good outcomes:
+Hyperglycaemia results in osmotic diuresis and electrolyte abnormalities, which requires prompt recognition and management.

 The condition is characterised by a biochemical triad of hyperglycaemia, ketonaemia and acidosis.